 The Rijksmuseum offers 50% discount for visitors in possession of the European Youth Card, Amsterdam City Card or Cultureel Jongerenpaspoort (Dutch Cultural Youth card).
 Minors under 18 years of age get free admittance to the Rijksmuseum.

 Rijksmuseum is located on the popular Museumplein.
-As the museum is located in the city centre it is advisable to use public transport, a bicycle or just walk your way to the museum.
-From de Leidseplein (Leidse Square) it’s just a 10 minute walk to the Rijksmuseum.
+As the museum is located in the city center, so it is advisable to use public transport, a bicycle or just go on foot.
+From de Leidseplein (Leidse Square) it’s just a 10-minute walk to the Rijksmuseum.
 The Stedelijk, Van Gogh and Moco museums are also within walking distance.
 Scroll down to find information on public transport and a city map to find the museum either by foot or by bike.

 1071 XX Amsterdam